Cocktails in Quebec: the Carrera Café bar, the evening spot in Petit-Champlain

 Evening

 Artisanal vodka, cucumber, fresh basil, lime juice, sparkling water.
-Long, light, herbaceous.
+Long, light, herbal.
 The transition cocktail between coffee and evening.
-Works just as well at 4 PM as at 11 PM, depending on your mood.
+Works as well at 4pm as at 11pm, depending on the mood.

 Base